-quickly shift production capacity used for commercial products to defense and critical infrastructure production that provides the United States a surge capability that is vital to national security, especially in an unexpected or extended conflict or national emergency."38 It adds, "It is that capability which is now at serious risk," noting that "[steel] producers are in danger of falling below minimum viable scale."39
+national defense."37 The steel report explains why a broader approach to assessing national security is needed: "Since defense and critical infrastructure requirements alone are not sufficient to support a robust steel industry, U.S. steel producers must be financially viable and competitive in the commercial market to be available to produce the needed steel output in a timely and cost efficient manner."38 The report emphasizes, "In fact, it is the ability to quickly shift production capacity used for commercial products to defense and critical infrastructure production that provides the United States a surge capability that is vital to national security, especially in an unexpected or extended conflict or national emergency."39 It adds, "It is that capability which is now at serious risk," noting that "[steel] producers are in danger of falling below minimum viable scale."40

-- 35. The aluminum report made similar findings, concluding that the "present quantities and circumstances of aluminum imports are 'weakening our internal economy' and threaten to impair the national security as defined in Section 232."
-The report states that "[i]f no action is taken, the United States is in danger of losing the capability to smelt primary aluminum altogether" and emphasizes the need to "increase and stabilize U.S. production of aluminum at the minimal level needed to meet current and future national security needs" 41 - 36.
+- 36. The aluminum report made similar findings, concluding that the "present quantities and circumstances of aluminum imports are 'weakening our internal economy' and threaten to impair the national security as defined in Section 232."41 The report states that "[i]f no action is taken, the United States is in danger of losing the capability to smelt primary aluminum altogether" and emphasizes the need to "increase and stabilize U.S. production of aluminum at the minimal level needed to meet current and future national security needs"42 - 37.
 Similarly, as explained in the U.S. response to the Panel's Question 51, the phrase "its essential security interests" could encompass a broad range of security interests considered by the invoking Member to be "essential."
 The term "security" refers to "[t]he condition of being protected from or not exposed to danger; safety."
 As this definition indicates, the term "security" is broad and could encompass many types of security interests that are critical to a Member.
 The term "essential" refers to significant or important, in the absolute or highest sense.
-The term does not specify a particular subject matter only the importance that the Member attaches to the security interest. - 37.
-This means that, as discussed in detail in response to Question 51, action taken pursuant to Article XXI(b)(iii) could implicate a broad range of security interests considered by the invoking Member to be "essential."
-Importantly, it is "its" essential security interests those of the acting Member that the action is taken for the protection of.
-With this language, Article XXI(b) acknowledges that the essential security interests at issue are those as determined by the acting Member, and reflects that these interests might change over time and across Members.
+The term does not specify a particular subject matter only the importance that the Member attaches to the security interest.

-38 U.S. Department of Commerce, "The Effect of Imports of Steel on the National Security: An Investigation Conducted under Section 232 of the Trade Expansion Act of 1962, as Amended", January 11, 2018, at 56-57 (US-7) (emphasis added).
+37 U.S. Department of Commerce, "The Effect of Imports of Steel on the National Security: An Investigation Conducted under Section 232 of the Trade Expansion Act of 1962, as Amended", January 11, 2018, at 56-57 (US-7) (emphasis added).

-39 U.S. Department of Commerce, "The Effect of Imports of Steel on the National Security: An Investigation Conducted under Section 232 of the Trade Expansion Act of 1962, as Amended", January 11, 2018, at 56-57 (US-7).
+38 U.S. Department of Commerce, "The Effect of Imports of Steel on the National Security: An Investigation Conducted under Section 232 of the Trade Expansion Act of 1962, as Amended", January 11, 2018, at 56-57 (US-7).

-40 Department of Commerce, "The Effect of Imports of Aluminum on the National Security, An Investigation Conducted Under Section 232 of the Trade Expansion Act of 1962, as Amended", January 17, 2018, at 104-105 (US-8) (emphasis added).
+39 U.S. Department of Commerce, "The Effect of Imports of Steel on the National Security: An Investigation Conducted under Section 232 of the Trade Expansion Act of 1962, as Amended", January 11, 2018, at 56-57 (US-7) (emphasis added).